GlassNet: a multitask deep neural network for predicting many glass properties: Summary and conclusion

 \section{Summary and conclusion}

 In this work, we collected more than 218k different glass compositions with more than 795k data points on 85 properties.
-A new multitask neural network was designed and trained with this rich dataset.
-We observed that the trained multitask model outperformed specialized models (i.e., random forests) in predicting targets of the same property measured under different conditions (e.g., different temperatures).
-However, specialized models outperformed the multitask NN for some properties with many data points (more than 10k).
+Neural network models were designed and trained with this rich dataset.
+We observed that the multitask models outperformed the specialized single-task models in predicting some targets of the same property measured under different conditions (e.g., different temperatures).
+However, the specialized models outperformed the multitask models for some properties with many data points (more than 10k).

 An advantage of the proposed model, compared to other models reported in the literature, is that it is not limited to a specific inorganic glass chemistry and can be used to predict properties of oxides, chalcogenides, halides, and other types of glasses.